hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 On Sun, Sep 8, 2013 at 3:30 PM, Rajaram Venkataramani <rajaramvenk at gmail.com
 > wrote:

-> ​>​
+> >
-> ​I can't understand what do you want to express by 'particular form is
+> I can't understand what do you want to express by 'particular form is
 > > eternal as knowledge of Ishvara'.
 Do you mean that forms and
 > Ishvara-GYAna
 > > are similar or same !!???
 That's untenable.